-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the 2020 parent company only financial statements.
-These matters were addressed in the context of our audit of the parent company only financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of 2020 consolidated financial statements.
+These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-1. Disclosure of investment property fair value
+Disclosure of investment property fair value

-As of 31 December 2020, the Company's net investment properties at cost amounted to NT\$1,326,351 thousand, which accounted for 18% of total assets of parent company, was material to the financial statement.
-As the fair value assessment procedure for investment property by the management of TAIYEN BIOTECH CO., LTD was complex, in which the relevant assumptions were based on external expert assessment reports and may be affected by the expected future market or economy, we therefore determined this a key audit matter.
+As of 31 December 2020, the Group's net investment property at cost amounted to NT\$1,326,351 thousand, and constitutes 17% of total consolidated asset, and is significant to financial statements.
+Considering the evaluation process on investment property fair value by management is complicated, and relevant assumptions are based on evaluation report by external specialists and affected by expected future market or economy, we therefore determined this as a key audit matter.

-Our audit procedures of key assumption used in disclosure of investment property included, but not limited to, understanding evaluation report by external specialists offered by the Company, and the methods of assumption and assessment used, especially the rent and land price of the subject, which we compared to open market information to analyze the reasonability.
-We also used internal specialists to assist in evaluating the reasonability of the assumption and assessment method by external specialists used by the Company.
+Our audit procedures of key assumption used in disclosure of investment property included, but not limited to, understanding evaluation report by external specialists offered by the Group, and the methods of assumption and assessment used, especially the rent and land price of the subject, which we compared to open market information to analyze the reasonability.
+We also used internal specialists to assist in evaluating the reasonability of the assumption and assessment method by external specialists used by the Group.

-We also assessed the adequacy of disclosures of Investment property.
-Please refer to Notes V and VI(10) to the Company's parent company only financial statements.
+We also assessed the adequacy of disclosures of investment property.
+Please refer to Notes V and VI(10) to the Group's consolidated financial statements.

-2. Valuation for slow-moving inventories
+Valuation for slow-moving inventories

-As of December 31 2020, the Company's net inventories amounted to NT\$314,862 thousand, and constitutes 7% of total asset.
-Considering that the assessment of slow-moving inventories should take into consideration product validity period and changes in market, therefore involving significant judgement of management, and that the amount of inventory write-downs is significant to the Company, we determined this as a key audit matter.
+As of 31 December 2020, the Group's net inventories amounted to NT\$315,556 thousand, and constitutes 4% of total consolidated asset.
+Considering that the assessment of slow-moving inventories should take into consideration product validity period and changes in market, therefore involving significant judgement of management, and that the amount of inventory write-downs is significant to the Group, we determined this as a key audit matter.